 High-Risk Breast Screening and Prevention Clinic

 Are you concerned about your risk of breast cancer?
-Learning more about that risk can be the first step in preventing the deasease or catching it at it earlier, most treatable stages.
+Learning more about that risk can be the first step in preventing the disease or catching it at its earliest, most treatable stages.

 You don't have to take this step alone.
 The team in our High-Risk Breast Screening and Prevention Clinic will work with you not only to identify your risk, but also to develop a plan of action to reduce it.

 Our clinical team is made up of a dedicated fellowship trained breast surgeon, medical oncologist, genetic counselor and a physician assistant.
 The team works together to provide comprehensive care, including education, hereditary breast cancer risk assessment, genetic counseling, genetic testing, individualized breast cancer screening and surveillance as well as prevention programs.